Volpestyle/job-search-companion/ANTHROPIC_TESTING.md

 - Never commit API keys to version control
 - Use environment variables for all sensitive configuration
-- The `.env.test.anthropic` and `.env.test.example` files contain placeholders - replace with your actual keys
+- The `.env.test.example` file contains placeholders - replace with your actual keys
 - All environment files with real API keys are gitignored for security
 - Consider using different API keys for testing vs production